huy-nguyen/restaurant-menu-builder/README.md

 ## Restaurant Menu Builder

-A Restaurnt menu builder built with React, Redux, TypeScript and Webpack
+A Restaurant menu builder built with React, Redux, TypeScript and Webpack.

-To build, first install Compass by following the directions (here)[http://compass-style.org/install/], run `npm run build` and then point your local webserver to the project's `src` directory.
+To build:

+- Install Compass following the instructions (here)[http://compass-style.org/install/].

+- `cd` to the `src` directory and run `compass compile`.

+- Run `npm install`.

+- Run `npm run build`.

+- Start up a new webserver or point yours to the `src` directory.